European fiscal woes sink euro against dollar, yen

 U.S. JOBS REPORT AHEAD

-A slew of bearish U.S. data on the labour market, first-quarter economic growth and manufacturing in the U.S. Midwest all pointed to a slowdown in the recovery.
-Private employers, according to ADP data, created fewer jobs than expected, and new claims for benefits rose, suggesting a modest labour market recovery was stalling.
+A slew of bearish U.S. data on the labor market, first-quarter economic growth and manufacturing in the U.S. Midwest all pointed to a slowdown in the recovery.
+Private employers, according to ADP data, created fewer jobs than expected, and new claims for benefits rose, suggesting a modest labor market recovery was stalling.

 "If we get through the New York day without too much damage in the markets, like stocks, I think it will be a quiet overnight until tomorrow's jobs report.
 Truly strong jobs and manufacturing reports are going to give the dollar a boost," he said.